Phil-G-94/Phil-G-94/README.md

 - 👋 Hi, I’m @Phil-G-94
-- 👀 I’m interested in web development and software engineering
+- 👀 I’m a junior JS developer looking for my first junior/entry-level role
-- 🌱 I'm currently working with vanilla JS and the React library
+- 🌱 Currently working through the React library
 - 👉 I'm keen to learn from and collaborate with other junior developers/engineers
 - ...if you don't know, now you know! 🐒